JamesRobertHugginsNgo/ansi-colours/README.md

 Version 1.0.0

-Lists ANSI escape code for displaying colours on console log.
+NodeJS list of ANSI escape code constants for displaying colours on console log.

 ## Installation